Pradeepreddy405/Devops_Course_preparation/01_Linux/03_Module_Users, Groups&Permissions/Linux_User_management.md

 				Best practice
 				3 Use your normal user account for day-to-day work and run administrative commands with sudo only when needed.
 This minimizes the risk of accidental damage while maintaining security and accountability.

+				#### Summary
+				The root user is the Linux superuser with UID 0.
+It has unrestricted access to every resource in the operating system and bypasses almost all permission checks.
+Because of its unlimited privileges, administrators use it cautiously and generally perform administrative tasks through sudo rather than logging in directly as root.

 		### 2.2 System Users
 		- System users are special accounts created for running system services and background processes.
 		- These accounts are not intended for human login, Instead, they provide isolated identities for applications and services.